 Welcome to Ella – a backpacker hangout in the middle of the mountains where you can satiate your desire for Western food; pizzas, burgers, pastas, panini’s, fruit shakes – and get beer more easily here than anywhere else in Sri Lanka’s ‘Up Country’.

-For those who have travelled in northern Thailand, Ella’s chilled mountain vibe may remind you a little of Pai, complete with the Rastafarian-wannabe tuk tuk drivers.
+For those who have travelled in northern Thailand, Ella’s chilled mountain vibe may remind you a little of Pai, complete with the Rastafarian-wannabe tuk-tuk drivers.

-Although hard core backpackers may wince a little at the modernisation taking place in the tiny ‘city’ of Ella (and we hope it doesn’t go too far), at the moment, it’s a good place to indulge in a little of those comforts you may have missed in more traditional parts of Sri Lanka and India.
+Although hardcore backpackers may wince a little at the modernisation taking place in the tiny ‘city’ of Ella (and we hope it doesn’t go too far), at the moment, it’s a good place to indulge in a little of those comforts you may have missed in more traditional parts of Sri Lanka and India.

 A short walk to Adam’s Peak or Ella’s Rock will offer amazing views of the awesome countryside surrounding Ella and you’ll instantly understand why Ella is so popular, if a little bit touristy.

 Things to do in Ella:

 Adam’s peak is around a 45 minute to an hour easy-moderate walk from Ella.
 The views through Ella gap are spectacular and surprisingly there are not crowds of tourists up here.

 It’s a nice walk to these falls, which are really pretty during the rainy season.
 Many locals come here for a day out and to bathe in the falls.

 If you’re a big tea drinker, this factory, 15 minutes from Ella city, is really interesting in educating you on how your Lipton, PG Tips and Earl Grey is actually made!
 (With a lot of hard work from the local Tamil tea pickers!)

 If you’re up for the climb of around 600 steps to the top, the cave itself is not much to see but is a challenge in fitness and great views!

-- Hire a scooter – You’ll see many signs around Ella offering to hire you a scooter which can be done for around 1,000-1,500 Rupees a day.
+You’ll see many signs around Ella offering to hire you a scooter which can be done for around 1,000-1,500 Rupees a day.
 Be careful driving on those winding mountain roads, use that horn like the locals do!

 Places to stay in Ella:

-- By train from Kandy – Getting to Ella is one of the best things about the whole place!
-If you’re coming from Kandy, make sure you opt for the six-hour train rather that the quicker two-hour bus as this could possibly be the best train ride of your life!
+Getting to Ella is one of the best things about the whole place!
+If you’re coming from Kandy, make sure you opt for the six-hour train rather than the quicker two-hour bus as this could possibly be the best train ride of your life!

-- By bus from Kandy – If you’re short on time, its still a nice bus journey from Kandy and only takes two-three hours.
+If you’re short on time, its still a nice bus journey from Kandy and only takes two-three hours.

-Where to go next?
+Where to go next

-- Colombo – Head to the nation’s multi-cultural capital for a bustling atmosphere, great street food and nearby beaches.
+Colombo – Head to the nation’s multi-cultural capital for a bustling atmosphere, great street food and nearby beaches.

-- Kandy – The city of the temple of the tooth.
+Kandy – The city of the temple of the tooth.

-Yala National Park – One of the best places to spot elephants in Sri Lanka on the south east coast.
+Yala National Park – One of the best places to spot elephants in Sri Lanka on the south-east coast.

-- Arugam Bay – Surfer’s Paradise and chilled out beach resort on the East coast which is around three hours by direct bus.
+Arugam Bay – Surfer’s Paradise and chilled out beach resort on the East coast which is around three hours by direct bus.
 If you miss the direct buses (7.45am and 9.15am) then you’ll have to take three buses and a tuk tuk to get there, a total of around 6-8 hours travel time.
 Change at Wellawaya, Monaragala and then catch a tuk tuk from nearby Potuvill.